Policy

 1 – P-card reconciliations must be approved by the budget officer and the cardholder’s supervisor.

-4a – Transactions are supported by an itemized receipt.
+4a – Transactions are supported by sufficient documentation.

 4b – The date, merchant, and amount match the itemized receipt.